 Enter the Digital Street Team.

-During the Pontiff’s visit to the United States in 2015, the Digital Street Team, led by Aleteia media, took to covering the visit on all forms of social media — echoing support for Pope Francis’ “inclusion of all faiths, non-believers and people who have sinned.”
+During the Pontiff’s visit to the United States last year, the Digital Street Team, led by Aleteia media, took to covering the visit on all forms of social media—echoing support for Pope Francis’ “inclusion of all faiths, non-believers and people who have sinned.”
 The team was made up of around 60 millennials who entered a social media-based contest with the prize of covering the visit on all social platforms.
 They plugged the hashtag #GoodIsWinning and even helped to launch Pope Emojis under the slogan “Pope is Hope.”

 We went on to specifically discuss the transfer of the Pope Emoji campaign over to World Youth Day.
 “With literally millions of young people converging on Krakow for World Youth Day 2016, Aleteia saw a tremendous opportunity to expose pilgrims from every corner of the earth to the experience of sharing a fun new visual language of Catholic Emoji,” Hessert continued.

 In addition, Aleteia produced an infographic showing tips and tricks for attending and for covering World Youth Day via social media.
 For those of you lucky enough to attend, I’m going to directly quote a few (and be forwarned, I’ll be watching you too).